Updated Aug 11, 2021

 - Nurse on the Run provides vaccination in small settings such as group homes or assisted living - as well as home visits.
 Capacity is limited and individuals must meet definition of homebound.
 Please contact us at [email protected] call 734-544-6700 and leave a message to request Nurse on the Run services.

-- Walk-in vaccination at the Health Department is now available Tues through Friday, see our main vaccine page for hours or updates.
+- Vaccination at the Health Department is available, see our main vaccine page for hours or updates.

 Washtenaw County Health Department Vaccine Allocation